VU-DETAIL/MoleHD/README.md

 # MoleHD
 MoleHD: Automated Drug Discovery using Brain-Inspired Hyperdimensional Computing

-**Note: If you find my work useful, please use the approproiate citations as below.**

 ```
 @article{ma2021molehd,
   title={MoleHD: Automated Drug Discovery using Brain-Inspired Hyperdimensional Computing},